anvil-verifier/anvil/README.md

 ## Full Evaluation Instructions (~7 compute-hours + ~6 human-minutes)

 Following full evaluation instructions, you will reproduce the verification results in Table 1 and the performance results in Table 3.
 These are the key results that support the claim in the paper.
-The absolute number of the time-related results heavily depend on the platform, but we will **highlight** the key pattern you should be able to observe from such numbers.
+The absolute number of the time-related results heavily depend on the platform, but we will **highlight** the key pattern you should be able to observe.

 ### Reproducing Verification Results in Table 1 (~12 compute-minutes + ~3 human-minutes)